 Kia Sedona: The Sedona minivan has simply been a big success with both buyers and reviewers.
 With its strong crash test scores, it's one of the safest minivans on the planet.
 And with its solid build quality coupled with a comfortable and quiet ride, the Sedona is a serious contender.

-The most current version of the Kia Sedona is its second generation, produced for the 2006 through 2012 model years.
-This newer Sedona added power (an additional 50-hp) and shed 400 pounds compared to the earlier model.
+The second generation Sedona was produced for the 2006 through 2012 model years.
+This version added power (an additional 50-hp) and shed 400 pounds compared to the earlier model.
 The result was a Sedona that could keep up with worthy competitors such as the Honda Odyssey and Toyota Sienna, while already offering similar amenities, comfort and safety ratings.
 In addition, 2007 and newer Sedonas are available in either short-wheelbase (SWB) or long-wheelbase (LWB) forms.

 The first-generation Kia Sedona was produced from its debut in 2002 through the 2005 model year.
 Kia's strategy was to offer the most features for the dollar.
 But as it turned out, the new Sedona also featured solid construction quality, excellent safety ratings and a smooth performance (although not particularly powerful) from its 3.5-liter 195-horsepower V6.
-Like the current version, this generation was also offered in well-equipped LX and more uplevel EX choices.
+Like its next generation, it was also offered in well-equipped LX and more uplevel EX choices.